 It seems like some kids are born with a book in their hands.
-They pick up reading quickly and they never put it down.
-But other kids, even those who don’t suffer from learning disabilities of some kind, just never seem to take to the idea of sitting still and reading.
-In some cases their reading skills aren’t up to par, while others simply find the task boring.
+They pick up reading quickly, and they never put it down.
+But other kids, even those who don’t suffer from learning disabilities of some kind, never seem to take to the idea of sitting still and reading.
+In some cases, their reading skills aren’t up to par, while others simply find the task boring.
 But as a parent, you know how important reading is to your child’s development and how this vital skill can help or hinder them in every subject.
 So if you’re looking for a few good ways to turn your kids on to reading, here are some tips that may get them on track.

 - Change the format.
 Let’s face it: traditional books have become old-school.
-These days everything is digitized and a book that appears on a monitor may be more appealing than one that requires your kids to turn pages.
+These days everything is digitized, and a book that appears on a monitor may be more appealing than one that requires your kids to turn pages.
 In addition, the Kindle, Nook, iPad, and other tablets allow your kids to carry entire libraries in one small, lightweight, portable device.
-So if they feel like reading Captain Underpants in the morning and Treasure Island in the afternoon, they don’t have to haul around a heavy bag of books in order to do it.
+So if they feel like reading Captain Underpants in the morning and Treasure Island in the afternoon, they don’t have to haul around a heavy bag of books to do it.

 - Join a reading challenge.
 Many kids enjoy competition, so joining a summer reading challenge, like the one offered by Scholastic, could help to keep them turning pages.
-This one is especially notable since it pushes them to read during the summer, when teachers aren’t around to assign reading homework.
+This one is especially notable since it pushes them to read during the summer when teachers aren’t around to assign reading homework.